wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

+Unattended ssh based operating system installer for Ubuntu 20.04 LTS (Focal)

++ buildin recovery image based on casper of ubuntu 20.04
-Unattended ssh based operating system installer for Ubuntu 20.04 LTS (Focal), with buildin recovery image, root storage on luks encrypted zfs and other specialized storage layouts, initrd with ssh support for remote luks open of encrypted data
++ root storage on luks encrypted zfs and other specialized storage layouts,
++ dracut initrd with ssh support for remote luks open of encrypted data

 **Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.